4 Tools To Stop Sabotaging Self-Talk

 One of my clients described it perfectly this week.
 She said it feels like she has a poison parrot that sits on her shoulder and tells her she’s stupid.
 The parrot squawks in her ear that she’s not good enough.
 And, to make it worse, the parrot pipes up at the times when she feel most vulnerable, most alone and most stressed out.

-In fact, it’s so common and affects so many people I do a whole session on banishing it at my Wellness Weekend Retreat.
-It actually inspired this blog I wrote last year too.
-It’s an old blog but the theme is there.
+In fact, it’s so common and affects so many people, that I do a whole session on banishing it, releasing it and understanding it at my in-person workshop.

 Our self-talk can be so horrendous it can actually make us cry.
 I use a technique sometimes in my one to one work where I ask people to write down all the horrible things they say to themselves in a big long list.
 I then ask them to read it aloud.
 I ask them to read it as though they were insulting me with it.
 They have to look me directly in the face and straight in the eye.
 It’s made more than a few people cry.
-It sounds like a harsh technique, I know, but sometimes you just need to hear it aloud to understand the extremity of it.
-Here’s an article I wrote on this technique.
+It sounds like a harsh technique I know but sometimes you just need to hear it aloud to understand the extremity of it.

 Beliefs are just thoughts you’ve given a lot of air time to.

 They’re not fact.
 They are actually codswallop.
 Our beliefs were most probably first developed as thoughts around the age of 7 when you developed your emotional intelligence and your outlook on the world.